 - Summary note of Working Group meeting, 1 July 2020

 - Race, Diversity and Access Working Group: Hilary Term Update

 The Queen’s College is pleased to announce the appointment of Dr Meleisa Ono-George as its first Brittenden Fellow in History, with an Associate Professorship in Oxford’s History Faculty, starting in October 2021.
 For the newly established Brittenden Fellowship in History, the College and Faculty had agreed that the post would be in Black British History, for an historian with knowledge of the culture, society, or politics of people of African and/or Caribbean descent in Britain.
 Dr Ono-George is a social-cultural historian of race and gender, with a focus on Black women’s histories in Britain and the Anglo-Caribbean.

-The Queen’s College Harassment Code of Practice (October 2016)
+The Queen’s College Harassment Code of Practice (May 2020)

-The Queen’s College Protection of Children and Vulnerable Adults (June 2016)
+The Queen’s College Protection of Children and Vulnerable Adults (May 2020)

-The Queen's College Recruitment and Selection Code of Practice (June 2016)
+The Queen's College Recruitment and Selection Code of Practice (May 2020)

 The Queen's College Harassment Policy flowchart (January 2020)

 Sexual assault advice (January 2020)